dekoza/mtgpl/MH1.rst

 :mtgtip:`Gluttonous Slug<https://img.scryfall.com/cards/border_crop/front/9/5/9514ce0d-8d61-4cce-b2ad-8f417869d04e.jpg?1559301537|https://scryfall.com/card/mh1/93/gluttonous-slug?utm_source=api>`
    Menace

-   Evolve (Whenever a creature enters the battlefield under your control, if that creature has greater power or toughness than this creature, put a +1/+1 counter on this creature)
+   Evolve (Whenever a creature enters the battlefield under your control, if that creature has greater power or toughness than this creature, put a +1/+1 counter on this creature.)

 :mtgtip:`Graveshifter<https://img.scryfall.com/cards/border_crop/front/1/2/128c516b-7eb1-4f81-8b54-428bd0649d92.jpg?1559301638|https://scryfall.com/card/mh1/94/graveshifter?utm_source=api>`
-   Changeling (This card is every creature type)
+   Changeling (This card is every creature type.)

    When Graveshifter enters the battlefield, you may return target creature card from your graveyard to your hand.